flow-ai/flowai-api-docs/source/includes/_rtm.md

 ## Open a connection

-The Websocket URL provided by `socket.info` are single-use and are only valid for 60 seconds, so make sure to connect directly.
+The socket URL provided by `socket.info` are single-use and are only valid for 60 seconds, so make sure to connect directly.

 ## Common format